-- The FCA considers that, over a period of nearly two years, the individual, who was employed at a bank, was knowingly concerned in the contravention of Principle 5 by the bank for significant failings in relation to an interest rate benchmark. - In particular, the FCA considers that the individual: - Took into account the positions on the trading book for which the individual was responsible when making interest rate benchmark submissions, - Made requests to the bank's interest rate benchmark submitters, in an attempt to influence their interest rate benchmark submissions, and - Colluded with a trader at another bank, by making interest rate benchmark submissions which took into account requests made by him.
+- The FCA considers that, over a period of more than three and a half years the individual, who was employed at a bank, was knowingly concerned in the contravention of Principle 5 by the bank for significant failings in relation to an interest rate benchmark. - In particular, the FCA considers that the individual: - Made interest rate benchmark submissions which took into account requests made by traders to benefit their positions; - Took into account positions on the trading book for which the individual was responsible when making interest rate benchmark submissions; and - o Made interest rate benchmark submissions which took into account requests made by a broker on behalf of a trader from another bank.